AndrewJGregory/MERN-Todos/README.md

 ### Next

 - Create a todo
+- User show page with corresponding todos
+- Timestamps for todos (most recent)
+- Filter by "Active" and "Completed"

 ### Bonus

-- "Like" other user's todos
+- "Like" other user's todos and comments
+- Comment on todos with full CRUD
 - Group todos in folders
 - Be able to move todos from one folder to another
 - Real time chatting (to get a sense of what the future holds for re-writing the backend of MessageMe)